Authentic Lessons for 21st Century Learning

 Explain

 Students will then use their thoughts on this statement to participate in a Four Corners activity.
 Around the room, have four separate signs showcasing varying levels of agreement or disagreement.
+Explain to students that they will choose their level of agreement or disagreement for the statement.
+Have students walk to the sign they choose.
 Once students have walked to their sign, have them talk as a group for a few minutes.
 Next, ask students to elect a group spokesperson to tell the class why they selected the sign that they did.
 Ask each spokesperson to share out their group's thoughts.

 Extend

-Ask students to return to their seats, and then pose this question: "Think about the people you admire and the eyes you have drawn to represent them.
-What experiences do you think the eyes have seen?
+Ask students to return to their seats, display slide 10 and pose this question: "Think about the people you admire and the eyes you have drawn to represent them.
+What experiences do you think the eyes have seen?”
 Call on any volunteers to respond.

 Evaluate

-Post students' writings with the eyes they drew.
-Students will participate in a Gallery Walk to view each other's work and corresponding artwork.
-Create a Gallery Walk of these writings on three or four walls of the classroom.
-Place students in small groups of four or five.
-Pass out the writing checklist and post-it notes to each group.
-Choose groups to view one of the (wall) galleries so that groups will only read a portion of the entire student writings.
+Assign groups to view one of the (wall) galleries so that groups will only read a portion of the entire student writings.
 Ask students to leave feedback for students' writings based upon the checklist that has been provided.
-Model how to leave feedback by explaining slide 8.
 Emphasize to groups to leave feedback ONLY if it is listed on the checklist.

 Resources